alttch/eva3/doc/install.rst

 System Requirements
 -------------------

-* Python version 3 (preferably 3.4+) or later, plus pip3 for the automatic
+* Python version 3 (preferably 3.4+) or later, plus pip3 for automatic
   installation of the additional modules
 * Linux or UNIX-compatible system * For :doc:`/sfa/sfa_pvt` to work with
   images: libjpeg-dev and libjpeg8-dev (for PIL / `pillow